 Exotec – Automated Storage & Retrieval System

-ASRS assists in the management of product and material storage in automated warehouses and improves floor space utilization and does not require manual labor to operate, thus reducing the overall operational cost and increasing safety.
+ASRS assists in the management of product and material storage in automated warehouses that improves floor space utilization and does not require manual labor to operate, thus reducing the overall operational cost and increasing safety.
 French startup Exotec builds the automated robot Skypod to optimize eCommerce warehouses.
 The Skypod system optimizes storage space by employing vertical storage methods in order to increase the height in warehouses by up to 10 meters.

 Blockchain offers security through an irrefutable decentralized ledger system and addresses pressing traceability and related challenges.
-This brings transparency of transactions to the entire logistics process.
+This brings transparency of transactions to the logistics process.
 Moreover, smart contracts based on blockchain technology allow for quicker approval and clearance by reducing the processing time at checkpoints.

 Steamchain – Smart Contracts